sancas96/example-python-package-and-sphinx-doc/README.md

-# Example of sphinx documentation for *Python3* package
+# Example of sphinx documentation for *Python3* package and publishing it with [github-pages](https://pages.github.com/)

 1. Fork this repo.